Xinjiang 61st Regiment Farm fire: Exits renovation

 The festival hall was built in 1966, primarily used for Mao-era denunciation rallies against people of the Five Black Categories.
 It had an area of 760 m2, with a usable floor space of 601 m2 and a wooden roof, with reeds, two layers of oiled felt and three layers of asphalt.

-In 1975, to welcome Communist Party superiors coming for a policy information talk, the hall were modified to maintain privacy and order.
+In 1975, to welcome Communist Party superiors coming for a policy information talk, the hall was modified to maintain privacy and order.
 The hall originally had 17 large windows and seven doors.
 Three doors were sealed and the other three were either locked or bound with steel wire, leaving only a 1.6 m main door on the south side of the building.
 They also bricked the lower part of the windows, leaving only seventeen 0.6 m by 1.4 m windowless holes.
 The height of the holes made it difficult to climb during escape.
 The unaesthetic modification of the hall led to locals comparing it to prisons and warehouses.